Thunder forward, former DIII player leading the ECHL in scoring

 “I just wanted to help the team win.
 I don’t know, we had some people get called up and some people get hurt so it’s kind of been my chance to play and thankfully I’ve been alright so far,” said Bates.

-Thunder head coach Bruce Ramsay says Bates has been more than just alright during his time in Wichita.
+Thunder Head Coaches Bruce Ramsay says Bates has been more than just alright during his time in Wichita.

-The Illinois native said he’s been skating his whole life.
-In 2018, he took his talent to St. Norber College to play for the Green Knights.
+The Illinois native says he’s been skating his whole life.
+In 2018, he took his talent to St. Norbert College to play for the Green Knights.
 When he graduated from the Division III school, playing professionally seemed like a long shot.

 ” A possibility, yeah, but I don’t know how realistic I thought it was.
 I mean it’s hard to find a spot in this league, especially for someone like me that came from a smaller college.
 So, I’m really thankful,” he explained.

-“It’s tough for a lot of division three players to make it to this level and have good careers,” added Ramsay, “Most of the players we get come from Division I or Major Junior.
+“It’s tough for a lot of Division III players to make it to this level and have good careers,” added Ramsay, “Most of the players we get come from Division I or Major Junior.
 He was one of the best players in Division III hockey in his senior season and obviously he’s carried that over to his pro.”

 Bates has now etched his path as a team leader.
 He’s filled in as a captain and leads well with his actions.